-The leisure and recreational sport management specialization prepares students for positions in public and private recreation and sport management.
+The leisure studies program (leisure and recreational sport management subprogram) prepares students for positions in public and private recreation and sport management.
 Students typically find employment in community or municipal recreation programs, campus recreation programs, or commercial recreation and sport operations.

 |SRM:5065||The Economy of Experience||3|